 The movie follows Baker through what turned out to be the last year of his life.
 Shortly after the film was made, he fell from a window to his death, a life of music and secrets breaking apart on an Amsterdam sidewalk.
 Some think he was pushed.
 Judging by what we hear in the movie, Baker may have had some enemies who were perfectly willing to chuck him out a window.
 Interspersed with the footage of Baker are scenes of old friends, ex-wives, and fellow musicians sharing their thoughts.
 Baker was, by most accounts, a jerk.
 He was a liar, a manipulator, and like most junkies, irresponsible and unreliable.

 One old buddy from the Okie days remembers catching his girlfriend in bed with Baker.
 He only laughs.
-You had to keep an eye on that rascal, or he’d screw your girl!
 When your best friend is a rattlesnake, you learn to admire his bite.